 Most audits take 1–6 weeks depending on codebase size and complexity.
 A simple Anchor program might be 1 week.
 A complex multi-program DeFi protocol could be 4–6+ weeks.
 Rush timelines are possible at additional cost.

 If your program handles user funds or any form of value, yes.
 The cost of an exploit — financially, reputationally, and legally — almost always exceeds the cost of a thorough audit.
 The more relevant question is whether you're getting a good audit, not whether you need one.
 For protocols with admin functions, read our guide on designing better authority structures as a complement to auditing.
+You should also understand what verified builds actually prove (and don't prove) — see our analysis of how we hacked Solana verified builds.

 Internal reviews are valuable and should be part of your security process, but they don't replace an external audit.
 The people who wrote the code carry assumptions about how it works that make it difficult to spot certain classes of bugs.
 External auditors bring fresh eyes and adversarial thinking.